recursivezero/astro-editor/docs/tasks-done/task-2025-07-21-focus-and-typewriter-mode.md

 ## Extra Things to do here

 - [x] Use the centre icon for focus mode and don't change it to anything else on toggle.
 The button already shows its current state because it's a toggle component.
-- [ ] Can we hide the native scrollbars in the editor window whenever we're doing a programatic scroll in typewriter mode, just briefly enough that they don't show up when the scroll is automatic.
+- [ ] Can we hide the native scrollbars in the editor window whenever we're doing a programmatic scroll in typewriter mode, just briefly enough that they don't show up when the scroll is automatic.
 They should work normally the rest of the time.
-If this has performance or timeing issues we don't have to do it.
+If this has performance or timing issues we don't have to do it.